rtCamp/gutenberg-fields-middleware/README.md

 #### onSelect:

-Callback called when the media modal is closed, the selected media are passed as an argument.
+Callback when the media modal is closed, the selected `media` are passed as the first argument and `props` as second argument.

 - Type: `Function`
 - Required: No